0xEF2003/thread-sync-volatile/report.md

 * Ilaria: before = 7 after = 5
 * Sam: before = 5 after = 2

-The output does not make sense if we were ordering tickets in real life, but it makes very much sense taken into consideration that this is multithreading:

-Adding delay due to the results not showing the expected output:
+Adding delay due to the results being *way* too perfect for a real multithreading scenario.
+This is likely because our operations are so light they don't happen at the same time.
+New round of tests following:

 Test 1: